Duals of Higher Vector Spaces: Introduction

-The category of simplicial vector spaces $\SVect$ is well known to be closed monoidal \cite{GoerssJardine2009, Riehl2014}.\footnote{It is actually so as a category enriched on itself, as we recall in Section \ref{sec:Svect-int-hom}} The tensor product of $\huaV, \huaW \in \SVect$ is defined levelwise:

-The monoidal unit is $B^0\R$, as defined in \eqref{eq:def-BnR}.
-The internal hom is given by the mapping space $\IHom(\huaV, \huaW)$, which is defined at each level by
+The category of simplicial vector spaces $\SVect$ is well known to be closed monoidal \cite{GoerssJardine2009, Riehl2014}\footnote{It is actually so as a category enriched over itself, as we recall in Section \ref{sec:Svect-int-hom}.}.
+Thus, to take the dual $\huaV^*$ of an object $\huaV \in \SVect$, a natural way is to take $\huaV^*:=\IHom(\huaV, \mathbbm{1})$, where $\IHom$ is the internal hom and $\mathbbm{1}$ is the monoidal unit.
+In $\SVect$, the monoidal unit is $\mathbbm{1} =B^0\R$ (see \eqref{eq:def-BnR}); and the internal hom is given by the mapping space, which is defined at each level by\footnote{As a convention, we denote the hom functor of a category by the name of that category.}

-the space of simplicial $m$-homotopies.
-At this point, by applying the usual (non-categorified) notion of dual, one could define ``the dual'' of a simplicial vector space simply as the mapping space $\IHom(\huaV, B^0\R)$.
-As we show in Example \ref{ex:0dual}, this turns out to be just the dual of $\pi_0(\huaV)$, the 0-th simplicial homotopy space.\footnote{By using the Dold-Kan correspondence one has $\pi_0(\huaV)\cong H_0(N(\huaV))$, the 0-th homology of the normalized complex, which in this case is a vector space.} Naturally, this causes a loss of higher categorical information unless $\huaV$ already has none, and a loss of higher homotopy information unless it already has none, i.e. if it is a 0-type as in Definition \ref{def:order-type}.
-To make this precise we define the evaluation pairing from the identity of $\IHom(\huaV, B^0\R)$ by the adjunction
+However, if we follow this strategy and define the dual of $\huaV \in \SVect$ as $\IHom(\huaV, B^0\R)$, we recover (see Example \ref{ex:0dual}) only the vector space $\pi_0(\huaV)^*$ with $\pi_0(\huaV)$ the 0-th homotopy group\footnote{By using the Dold-Kan correspondence one has $\pi_0(\huaV)\cong H_0(N(\huaV))$, the 0-th homology of the normalized complex, which in this case is a vector space.} of $\huaV$.
+Therefore, this causes a {\bf loss} of higher categorical and homotopy information in general, and the usual expectation of reflexivity of a dual cannot be met.
+Moreover, as in the vector space case, we define a pairing by applying the adjunction

-as one does in vector spaces.
-This pairing is non-degenerate only if $\huaV$ is a 0-groupoid --- i.e. a usual vector space --- and it is non-degenerate up to homotopy\footnote{In the same sense of shifted symplectic structures \cite{CuecaZhu2023, Lesdiablerets} (see Definition \ref{def:homological-non-deg}).} only if $\huaV$ is a 0-type --- i.e. homotopy equivalent to a usual vector space --- as we show in Theorem \ref{thm:ndual-pairing-hom-nondeg}.
-As a consequence, this means that this notion of dual is only reflexive up to homotopy if $\huaV$ is already a non-categorified vector space up to homotopy.
-Hence the 0-dual of a general $\VS$ $n$-groupoid does not have the basic property that is desirable in a dual space: a non-degeneracy condition on the canonical evaluation pairing, which causes the dualization to be reflexive in some way.
+to the identity of the dual.
+This pairing is non-degenerate only if $\huaV$ is a 0-groupoid, i.e. a usual vector space; and it is non-degenerate up to homotopy\footnote{In the same sense of shifted symplectic structures \cite{CuecaZhu2023, Lesdiablerets} (Definition \ref{def:homological-non-deg}).} only if $\huaV$ is a 0-type (Definition \ref{def:order-type}), i.e. homotopy equivalent to a usual vector space (Theorem \ref{thm:ndual-pairing-hom-nondeg}).

-The main focus of this article is to give a more meaningful definition of a dual $\VS$ $n$-groupoid that preserves the categorical order.
-We define this for any $n\ge 0$ and for any $\huaV \in \SVect$ as
+Therefore we need to give a more meaningful definition of a dual $\VS$ $n$-groupoid that preserves the higher information.
+This is the main focus of this article.
+More precisely, we define an {\bf $n$-dual} of $\huaV \in \SVect$ by